SagaeHaruki/KeyPressOverlay/README.md

 <h1>🔨 Keypress Overlay</h1>
-A simple keypress overlay you can use for streaming.
+A simple keypress overlay you can use for streaming or content creating.

 <h2>Project Status</h2>